zarino/zarino.co.uk/posts/2014-04-21-razer-kraken-pro.md

 Computer gamers!
 Of course!
 Now we’re talking.
 These guys spend hours plugged in.
 They want headsets that transmit their voice clearly to teammates in other continents, that are light and soft enough to wear all night, and that plug into everything from consoles to crazy custom-built machines with the minimum of fuss.

-After a quick scout around, I’d found the ideal headset for me: Razer’s <a href="http://www.razerzone.com/gb-en/gaming-audio/razer-kraken-pro/">Kraken Pro</a>.
+After a quick scout around, I’d found the ideal headset for me: Razer’s [Kraken Pro](http://www.razerzone.com/gb-en/gaming-audio/razer-kraken-pro/).
 Yes, Razer: The company that makes those [ridiculous, over-designed mice](/media/razer-ouroboros.jpg).
 Turns out they also make headsets, and when it comes to headsets, they ain’t messing around.

 ![Razer Kraken Pro](/media/kraken-pro.jpg)